-We have also provided test code.
+We have provided test code for Project 2 as well.
 The test cases test if your code is conforming to the above design guidelines, and to check if the implementation is correct.
 Please note that this is a service offered to help you design and test faster.
 You are solely responsible to make sure that your code works perfectly.
 During grading, we will also use other test cases to make sure that your project is working as expected.